Diablo2050/python-scripts/README.md

-# schedule
+# Python scripts
-schedule with python
+Scripting with python